sustrik/libdill/man/http_recvfield.md

 HTTP is an application-level protocol described in RFC 7230.
 This implementation handles only the request/response exchange.
 Whatever comes after that must be handled by a different protocol.

 This function receives an HTTP field from the peer.

-If there are no more fields to receive the function will fail with `EPIPE` error.
+**s**: HTTP socket handle.

+**name**: Buffer to store name of the field.

+**namelen**: Size of the **name** buffer.

+**value**: Buffer to store value of the field.

+**valuelen**: Size of the **value** buffer.

-_deadline_ is a point in time when the operation should time out.
-Use the **now()** function to get your current point in time.
+**deadline**: A point in time when the operation should time out, in milliseconds.
+Use the **now** function to get your current point in time.
 0 means immediate timeout, i.e., perform the operation if possible or return without blocking if not. -1 means no deadline, i.e., the call will block forever if the operation cannot be performed.

+This function is not available if libdill is compiled with **--disable-sockets** option.

 # RETURN VALUE

-Zero in the case of success.
-On error returns -1 and sets _errno_ to one of the values below.
+In case of success the function returns 0.
+In case of error it returns -1 and sets **errno** to one of the values below.

 # ERRORS